MITRECND/chopshop/docs/modules/http.rst

 Module flags/options::

-  -h, --help            show this help message and exit -v, --verbose         Be verbose about incoming packets -b, --no-body         Do not store http bodies
+  -h, --help            show this help message and exit -v, --verbose         Be verbose about incoming packets and errors -b, --no-body         Do not store http bodies
+  -s, --suppress        Suppress htpy log output
   -l LENGTH, --length=LENGTH
                         Maximum length of bodies in bytes (Default: 5MB, set to 0 to process all body data)